Protests against responses to the COVID-19 pandemic: Israel

 In April 2020, thousands of Israelis engaged in social distancing while gathering to protest against the perceived anti-democratic measures in the country by Prime Minister Benjamin Netanyahu.
 Many were involved in the Black Flag movement which had been allowed to protest by police if they stood six feet apart and all wore masks.
 An earlier protest had seen the protesters drive to Jerusalem to protest anti-democratic measures.
 Other demonstrations have been seen in the ultra-Orthodox Jerusalem neighborhood of Mea Shearim with men and youths throwing rocks at police before being arrested.
 Riots broke out in Bnei Brak with crowds vandalizing property and throwing rocks against police attempts to clear yeshiva classes and religious gatherings being held in violation of lockdown rules.

 Iraq

 Protests against the lockdown have been coupled with the ongoing protests against the current government and female-targeting violence within the country.

 Kazakhstan

-Following announcement of quarantine measures, videos of hospital staff in Atyrau protesting against new rules were spread on social media in April 2020, resulting in reporting journalists being detained.
+In April 2020, following the announcement of quarantine measures, videos of hospital staff in Atyrau protesting against the new rules were circulated on social media, leading to the detention of several journalists who reported on the incident.